 Obviously, the decision ultimately depends on your budget, followed by your specific wants and needs.
-Every adult knows that one has to dissect the benefits and the cost of a choice before making a decision, but very few actually follow through in making the most economical choice.
+Most adults know that one has to dissect the pros and cons before making a decision, but very few actually follow through in making the most economical choice.

-Since our unlimited wants can’t all be satisfied, we have to make choices.
-The goods we forgo or sacrifice is necessary for our long-term prosperity.
-When you choose or settle for an alternative over another ‘utopian’ one, you are doing it for the value it provides – maximum returns at minimum cost – This is also known as opportunity cost.
+Since our we cannot satisfy all of our unlimited wants, we have to make choices.
+The comforts we forgo or sacrifice is necessary for our long-term prosperity.
+When you choose or settle for a smart alternative over another ‘utopian’ one, you are doing so for the value it provides – maximum returns at minimum cost.
+This is otherwise known as opportunity cost.

 Watch the video below to gain a better understanding.

 In November 2017, I shared my story on why I decided against purchasing a car and rely on ride-sharing services such as *UBER & Grab instead, as this avenue minimises my living costs.
-My calculations showed that a car will cost me RM874 per month – Myvi’s loan instalment (RM574); Petrol (RM200) & Parking (RM81).
+My calculations showed that a basic car will cost me RM855 per month – Myvi’s loan instalment (RM574); Petrol (RM81) & Parking (RM200).
 Comparatively, taking a GRAB or UBER to and fro work only costs me roughly RM400 monthly (RM20 daily).

-It has its downfalls – think surge pricing and using public transportation instead during peak hours.
+It has its downfalls – think surge pricing having to use public transportation instead during peak hours.
 But at the end of the day, these small trade-offs are worth it.
-My reasons are pretty elementary – I seek financial stability, hence I require maximum savings for:
+My reasons are pretty elementary; I seek financial stability, hence I require maximum savings for:

 1) Investment purposes – mutual funds, small-cap funds, etc